-Spike Witwicky in the IDW Transformers is nothing like his G1 cartoon predecessor.
-While in the G1 cartoon, he is undoubtedly a good guy and aids the Autobots, in the comic, he is an utter jerk to many, and has a more sinister, hidden goal for aiding the Autobots.
+Spike Witwicky in The Transformers is nothing like his G1 cartoon predecessor.
+While in the G1 cartoon, he is undoubtedly a good guy and aids the Autobots, in the comic, he is an utter jerk to many and has a more sinister, hidden goal for aiding the Autobots.

-Transformers: Last Stand of the Wreckers: Overlord's appearance in Masterforce had him as a Proud Warrior Race Guy, and honorable enough to turn on his evil boss and help the heroes.
-His appearance in the Classics community had him as a straight up villain, and Decepticon conqueror, but predating that was his appearance in LSTOTW.
-In Wreckers he is one of the most depraved Decepticons ever, murdering populations of creatures, pitting Autobot prisoners against each other and his own troops for his amusement, and then executing all of them so they can't be rescued.
+Overlord in Masterforce had him as a Proud Warrior Race Guy, and honorable enough to turn on his evil boss and help the heroes.
+His appearance in the Classics community had him as a straight up villain, and Decepticon conqueror.
+All of them pale in comparison to his appearance in The Transformers: Last Stand of the Wreckers (and later More Than Meets The Eye), where he is the Big Bad, and one of the most depraved Decepticons ever.
+He murders populations of creatures, pits Autobot prisoners against each other and his own troops for his amusement, and then executes all of them so they can't be rescued.

 Baron Karza in the Marvel Micronauts comic books is the Big Bad of the "Homeworld" sector of Microverse.
 The toy line gave little to no characterization of the various figures.
 In the toyline, he was described as the rival to Force Commander but he was also one of a number of assorted Magno figures of a similar theme.
 There were also other European release only characters such as Green Baron and King Atlas.
 All of these characters were lesser nobles under a figure named Red Falcon who was the right hand of an Emperor Megas.
 In the toyline, Karza seemed to be evil by default because of color coding and because Karza bore a passing resemblance to another armored villain froma then recent very popularspace fantasy movie.
 But we don't know for sure if he was the worst of the worst, especially since Megas does an even better job at the passing resemblance.